Joehoel/site/content/post/powerpoint-inverter/index.md

 This process had to be repeated for hundreds of presentations.

 With my developer optimism, I thought I could automate it.
-And I did.
-And failed.
-But then succeeded.
+And I did 🚀

-I came across a Python library called [python-pptx](), which allows for easy modification of existing PowerPoints.
+I came across a Python library called [python-pptx](https://python-pptx.readthedocs.io/en/latest/), which allows for easy modification of existing PowerPoints.

 Leaving all the CLI argument parsing for another time, here’s how I loaded the PowerPoint and processed it.